United States

 Rating: 2.5

-For better oversight and security, consider brokers regulated by top-tier authorities like the UK’s Financial Conduct Authority (FCA) or the Cyprus Securities and Exchange Commission (CySEC), known for enforcing strict financial standards.
+For better oversight and security, consider brokers regulated by top-tier authorities like the UK’s Financial Conduct Authority (FCA) or the Australian Securities & Investments Commission (ASIC), known for enforcing stricter financial standards.

 Regulation & Trust Details